Skip to Content

 Scope

 The Field Safety Program at Carleton University is designed to identify and assess both existing and potential hazards associated with off-campus field work, which may pose uncommon risks compared to individuals’ daily activities.
 This encompasses off-campus field activities within the country and abroad.
-The program places significant emphasis on the role and responsibilities of supervisors in identifying hazards, performing risk assessments and implementing controls.
+The program emphasizes the role and responsibilities of supervisors in identifying hazards, performing risk assessments and implementing controls.

 Applicability

-This program is applicable to all university personnel including staff, students, postdoctoral research fellows, volunteers, interns, and faculty engaging in off-campus activities including data collection, sampling, analysis, academic field trips, and academic courses.
-Such activities may encompass various disciplines including the Departments of Biology, Geography and Environmental Studies, Environmental Science Program, and Northern Studies among others.
+This program is applicable to all university personnel including staff, students, postdoctoral research fellows, volunteers, interns, and faculty engaging in off-campus research activities including but not limited to, data collection, sampling, analysis, academic field trips, and academic courses.
+Such activities may occur across various disciplines including the Departments of Biology, Geography and Environmental Studies, Environmental Science Program, and Northern Studies, among others.

 Activities covered by the program include: